muratk5n/thirdwave/en/README.md

 ---

-Almera book talks about only parts of econ being electrified.
+Alvera book talks about only parts of econ being electrified.
 Those parts will likely be gasified too eventually..
 The base tech that can do all, will end up doing all \#h2book